livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 Once peer reviewed, articles receive new DOI’s and are published on the LiveCoMS site as new versions.
 This allows authors to receive credit for ongoing work they do on their articles.

 Authors are encouraged to make updates to articles in their GitHub repositories as frequently as warranted.
 However, release of new peer-reviewed versions via LiveCoMS is warranted only when changes become particularly extensive or important.
 Thus, versioning should typically be done no more frequently than every 12 months.

 The review process for an update to a LiveCoMS article is similar to the review process for the initial version.
 Additional review criteria will include whether or not issues the community raised on the article's issue tracker were responded to, and whether the revision includes sufficient new material.

 Certain categories of article may need revision at different frequencies.
-For information on the review frequencies, see [author information for each of the types of articles](#types-of-articles).
+For information on suggested revision frequencies, see the [author information for each of the types of articles](#types-of-articles).

 ## Engaging the Community in Improving Articles

-We require GitHub use for papers to provide an easy mechanism for community feedback on the paper, allowing questions, comments, or additions.
+We require GitHub use for papers as it provides an easy mechanism for community feedback on the paper, allowing questions, comments, or additions.
 Community members can easily [file issues](https://help.github.com/articles/about-issues/) on these topics, and then these can be incorporated into new versions of the article.
 This can help LiveCoMS articles truly become living documents.
 Please note: The issue tracker for these documents is not just for *problems* with the articles, but also for general discussion, feedback, questions, and so on -- really, for any type of discussion about the article.